GoogleCloudPlatform/datastream-diagnostic-toolkit/README.md

-# Datastream Diag Collect v2208 (2022-08-22) by Shane Borden (datastream-diagnostic-toolkit)
+# Datastream Diag Collect v2208 (2022-08-22)
+by Shane Borden (datastream-diagnostic-toolkit)

 Scripts used to collect diagnostic information for the Google Datastream product

-Datastream Diag Collect is a "free to use" script that collects Diagnostic Information from an Oracle Database used by the Datastream product.
+Datastream Diagnostic Toolkit is a "free to use" script that collects Diagnostic Information from an Oracle Database used by the Datastream product.
 Since most of the metadata collected comes from DBA_HIST and ASH Views, the system where it runs must have a valid Oracle Diagnostics Pack License.